 To date the Transportation Authority has provided a portion of its ACR funding to Commute.org, which serves seventeen cities.
 Commute.org is a joint powers authority in San Mateo County, and its mission is to reduce the number of vehicle miles traveled (VMT) by commuters to decrease congestion, improve the environment, and enhance quality of life.
-The Transportation Authority made an allocation of \$567,036 in support of Commute.org's Fiscal Year 2020 work plan.
+The Transportation Authority made an allocation of \$572,535 in support of Commute.org's Fiscal Year 2022 work plan.
 Commute.org's work plan concentrates on four primary activities:

-- 1. Employer outreach and support services. - 2.
-Employer-based shuttle program administration. - 3.
-Commuter outreach and incentive programs. - 4.
-Development of public/private partnerships to reduce congestion.
+- Employer outreach and support services. - Employer-based shuttle program administration. - Commuter outreach and incentive programs. - Development of public/private partnerships to reduce congestion.

 As part of the Measure W, four percent of the Measure W Highway Congestion Improvements Category will be used to fund Transportation Demand Management (TDM)/ACR programs, which is equivalent to one percent of the total Measure W program.
-In early 2021, the TA kicked off the planning process to prepare an ACR/TDM Plan to guide project selection process for TDM/ACR projects.
-Once the plan is approved by the TA Board, which is expected by early 2022, the TA will issue the first ACR/TDM call for projects.
+In early 2022, the TA Board adopted the ACR/TDM Plan, which guided a subsequent call for projects process for TDM/ACR projects.

-Pedestrian and Bicycle Programs
+Pedestrian and Bicycle Program

 Three percent of the 2004 Measure A TEP and 5 percent of Measure W funds are available for the Pedestrian and Bicycle Program.
 The purpose of the program is to fund specific projects to encourage and improve walking and bicycling conditions.
 The 2004 Transportation Expenditure Plan and the Measure W Congestion Relief Plan include a list of candidate pedestrian and bicycle candidate improvement projects.

-Funding considerations are made through a call for projects where project review committees evaluate applications and review the projects based on a set of criteria which were approved as part of the adoption of the Strategic Plan.
-The Transportation Authority allocated approximately \$8.1 million to 13 projects in 2020 from its fifth Pedestrian and Bicycle Call for Projects.
-As of June 30, 2021, a total of \$28.8 million has been allocated to pedestrian and bicycle projects and programs by the Transportation Authority.
+Funding considerations are made through a call for projects where project review committees evaluate applications and review the projects based on a set of criteria that were approved as part of the adoption of the Strategic Plan.
+As of June 30, 2022, the Transportation Authority has allocated a total of \$28.8 million to pedestrian and bicycle projects and programs.